OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

 Get to know GDAL
 ================

-You find the demo data at /usr/local/share/data.
+You will find the demo data at /usr/local/share/data.
 We want to have a look at the NaturalEarth data in this quickstart.
 We want to work with a copy of the data.
 So the first step is to copy the data to your home directory.

 ::